• Home

 Janice Waugh

-March 5, 2018 by Janice Waugh
+April 29, 2025 by Janice Waugh

+Before traveling to Japan I had lunch with friends.
+Naturally, our conversation turned to my upcoming trip.
 Within minutes introductions were being made to two Japanese friends of my friends, one in Tokyo and one in Kyoto.
 Sometimes a local, free tour guide is just a conversation away.

 I love nothing more than exploring a city with a local.
 Yes, I like to see the major sights of a city but my most memorable travel experiences are always connected to locals.
-I'm interested in the local experience, how they live, what their neighborhood is like, its history and where they like to shop.
+I'm interested in the local experience, how they live, what their neighborhood is like, its history, and where they like to shop.

 Not all of the tips below on finding a free tour guide are about the local experience but they are all great for the budget traveler.